Shidacea/Shidacea-CPP/README.md

 CMake can be obtained using Visual Studio, which is the recommended option.
 Also make sure to avoid path names with spaces in them, as mruby might fail to compile otherwise.

-For the time being use "-DCMAKE_BUILD_TYPE=Debug" or "-DCMAKE_BUILD_TYPE=Release" as option for CMake.
-This will be fixed at a later time.

 # Usage

-There are two different ways to use Shidacea.
+There are three different ways to use Shidacea.

 First, you can compile Shidacea without any scripts to a launcher.
 If you want to execute a project of someone else, just download its script files and put them into the custom folder.

-The second option is to compile your script files together with the Shidacea engine.
+The second two options are to compile your script files together with the Shidacea engine.
 This allows for more optimized code at the expense of portability.
+To use this, use "-DSHIDACEA_COMPILE_ALL_SCRIPTS" or "-DSHIDACEA_COMPILE_CORE_SCRIPTS" as options for CMake.
+In the first case, all scripts will be compiled into the executable, while in the second case only the core scripts will be compiled.

 ## Load scripts at runtime